alexsander-projects/.github/profile/README.md

 ### Current Focus:
 - ⚡ **High-Performance Rust Applications:** Leveraging Rust's speed and safety for efficient, scalable software.
-- 🌐 **Cloud-Native Solutions:** Developing integrations and tools for **Azure** and **AWS**.
+- 🌐 **Cloud-Native Solutions & IaC:** Developing integrations and tools for **Azure** and **AWS**, and deepening expertise in Infrastructure as Code.
+- 🤖 **Exploring AI in DevOps:** Investigating AI-driven automation and optimization in CI/CD and cloud operations.
 - 🚀 **CI/CD Optimization:** Creating seamless pipelines with **Jenkins**, **Kubernetes**, and **Docker**.

 ### Future Goals:
-- 🌍 Keep exploring new technologies and frameworks to expand my skill set.
-- I am eager to secure my first role in cloud computing.
+- 🎯 **Secure a challenging role in Cloud Engineering or DevOps** where I can leverage my skills in AWS/Azure and automation.
+- 💡 **Continuously learn and master emerging cloud technologies and AI applications** in the tech landscape.
+- 🤝 **Contribute to innovative open-source projects** within the cloud-native ecosystem.

 ### 📫 Let's Connect!